Issa Thiaw

 Mame Seydina Issa Laye Thiaw (born 12 October 1992), commonly known as Issa Thiaw, is a Senegalese professional football coach and a former player who played as a midfielder.
 He is the head coach of Finnish club Mikkelin Palloilijat (MP) in Ykkönen.

-Club career
+Career

 Issa started his career at RS Yoff from Senegal, then played in Romania for various Liga I and Liga II clubs such as: Voința Sibiu, FC Cisnădie, Unirea Alba Iulia and Șoimii Pâncota.
-After a Liga I promotion with Sepsi OSK, he made his debut with Sepsi Osk in the first league on 16 July 2017, in a 0-1 defeat against Astra Giurgiu.
+After a Liga I promotion with Sepsi OSK, he made his debut with Sepsi Osk in the first league on 16 July 2017, in a 1–0 defeat against Astra Giurgiu.

 Personal life

 His cousin Malick Thiaw is a German-Finnish-Senegalese professional footballer for Newcastle United.